akka/akka/akka-docs/src/main/paradox/typed/index-persistence.md

 ---
-project.description: Event Sourcing with Akka Persistence enables actors to persist your events for recovery on failure or when migrated within a cluster.
+project.description: Use of Akka Persistence with Event Sourcing enables actors to persist your events for recovery on failure or when migrated within a cluster.
 ---

 # Persistence (Event Sourcing)